 Another argument is that the visual depictions of very large people, such as found on Egyptian jars and tombs, are pictures of giants.
 Art historians usually conclude that these giant figures are simply representations of gods or kings and that their larger size was a way to show their importance or their high rank in comparison to other figures near them.
 Another explanation is that the smaller people are depictions of children, not lower-ranking men.
 True-to-life anatomical art did not exist in any culture until the Renaissance, and, up until then, children were often depicted as proportionally exact to adults, just smaller.
 These arguments are valid and logical.
 We know that Egyptian art was highly emblematic.
 The fact that the Egyptians depicted the god Anubis as a man with a dog’s head is no reason to assume there was an actual man with a dog’s head whom they worshiped.
 That said, there is no way to prove the actual intention of the ancient artists.
 Historians form theories based on what they feel is the most likely, most reasonable explanation for what they are seeing in ancient artifacts.

-Third, we have written accounts outside of the Bible.
-Three books that are particularly noteworthy are the Book of Enoch, the Book of Jasher, and the writings of the Jewish historian Josephus.
-All three of these books mention the existence of giants.
-Outside of the Bible, this is the most compelling argument for the existence of giants.
-These books all present stories of actual people encountering giants, and the stories are presented as historical, non-fictional accounts.
+There are also written accounts outside of the Bible, although these should be viewed with skepticism.
+These include the Book of Enoch, the Book of Jasher, and the writings of the Jewish historian Josephus.
+Enoch and Jasher are pseudepigraphical, and Josephus sometimes cited unreliable sources.
 Josephus, in a passage about the Israelites moving their camp to Hebron, mentions that the Jews encountered the inhabitants of that land, including “the race of giants, who had bodies so large, and countenances so entirely different from other men, that they were surprising to the sight, and terrible to the hearing.
 The bones of these men are still shown to this very day” (Antiquities of the Jews, Book 5, ch.
 2, § 3).